 THE FEAST OR FAMINE DIET: FAMINE TRAINING ROUTINE

 In the second part of the Feast or Famine Diet, when went over examples of awesome people using this technique to get ridiculous gains.
-Now let’s look at the Famine Training workout protocol to help you get the best results possible.
+Therefore, now let’s look at the Famine Training workout protocol to help you get the best results possible.

 Famine Training Routine (2-4 weeks)

 Having trained in this kind of caloric deficit quite a bit, I can tell you firsthand that you will likely not be putting up PRs during this period.
 You will likely feel drained, lethargic, shaky, and weak, and that is not the state in which most of us put up record numbers.
 Though that sucks, remember you are not a goddamned slave to your stomach.

 Furthermore, your mind controls your body, not the other way around.
 That said, training with your usual poundages likely isn’t going to happen but keeping your training weights close to what they usually would be if you were stuffing your face and increasing your volume will put you in prime position to crush weights when you start eating like you’re at an old school Roman bacchanalian feast.